mirac2534/New-StockExchange/README.md

 private static void buyCurrency(InvestorProfile.Profile currentProfile, Scanner scanner)
 Handles the purchase of currency for the user and delegates the process to the buyAssetHelper method.

-### 3-5- buyAssetHelper Method
+### 3-5- buyAsset Method

-private static void buyAssetHelper(String filePath, String transactionFile, String assetType, Scanner scanner, InvestorProfile.Profile currentProfile)
+private static void buyAsset(String filePath, String transactionFile, String assetType, Scanner scanner, InvestorProfile.Profile currentProfile)
 Prompts the user for asset details (name, price, quantity, and date), updates or adds the asset to the user's portfolio file, and logs the transaction.

 ### 3-6- logTransaction Method